rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at java.base/java.lang.VirtualThread.run(VirtualThread.java:329)
 ```

-If we want to change the type of the exception thrown by the `throwIfFailed`, the method comes with an override that takes a function as input to map the exception.
-Here is the code:
+If we want to change the type of the exception thrown by the `throwIfFailed`, the method comes with an override that takes a function as input to map the exception:

 ```java
 // Java SDK